Wheest/wheest.github.io/_posts/2026-02-03-post_punk_press_glenn_gibson.md

 _Yes, I obviously have nothing definite about it but you know, it happened to one photographer I worked with.
 He moved to London and got a job working for "Sounds" which was quite a good magazine.
-It was not quite as cool as the NME, but not bad.
 Quite well regarded.
 And I think after that, he even got a job working for Marvel._

 _I used to go and stay with him sometimes in London, but I kind of lost track